mlc-ai/web-llm/site/index.md

 - Enter your inputs, click “Send” – we are ready to go!
 The chat bot will first fetch model parameters into local cache.
 The download may take a few minutes, only for the first run.
 The subsequent refreshes and runs will be faster.

 ## Chat Demo

+The chat demo is based on [vicuna-7b-v0](https://huggingface.co/lmsys/vicuna-7b-delta-v0) model.
+More model support are on the way.

 {% include llm_chat.html %}